rogerhu/compsci_guides/Number-of-Islands.md

     - Union Find
         - Each set is a single island
         - Two pieces of land should be merged if they are adjacent

 ## 3. P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

     1. Create the initial parent array
-        1. Number of entries: nrows * ncols
+        - Number of entries: nrows * ncols
-        2. Set parent[i] = i for all elements
+        - Set parent[i] = i for all elements
     2. For each element of the grid
-        1. If this element is '1'
+        - If this element is '1'
-            1. If the left neighbor is '1', call union
+            a.
+If the left neighbor is '1', call union
-            2. If the upper neighbor is '1', call union
+            b.
+If the upper neighbor is '1', call union
     3. Return the number of islands (sets)

 ## 4. I-mplement